SNAP Benefits in Massachusetts: How to Apply and Qualify

 ON THIS PAGE

-The Supplemental Nutrition Assistance Program (SNAP) provides monthly food benefits to help you and your family buy healthy food.
-It's a vital resource for low-income households across Massachusetts.
+If you're a low-income Massachusetts resident, the Supplemental Nutrition Assistance Program (SNAP) can help you buy groceries.
+This program provides monthly benefits to help you and your family afford food.

 SNAP Income Limits and Benefit Amounts in Massachusetts

-Your eligibility for SNAP benefits in Massachusetts is tied to your household's gross monthly income.
-These income limits follow federal SNAP rules, with the state using a 200% Federal Poverty Level test for most households.
+Your eligibility for SNAP benefits in Massachusetts depends on your household's gross monthly income.
+The state uses federal SNAP rules, setting the limit at 200% of the Federal Poverty Level for most families.
+The maximum benefit amounts are updated annually.

 • For each additional person: Add $917 to the income limit and $220 to the maximum benefit.